aschearer/LocWarden/README.md

 Run LocWarden and open the newly generated file `SteamPageLoc.txt`.
 In it you will find the above template with localized text replacing each format arg and repeated once per a language.
 Using this file, we can quickly cut and paste into Steam to localize our storefront!

+### Writing a Plugin
+This section is forthcoming.
+Thank you for your patience.

 ## Contributing
 The following is intended for those who would like to change the tool.
 If you simply want to run the tool refer to the Quick Start section above.